 Experienced hires will have an appropriate knowledge of the networking protocols.
 They will know the design of the network and will be able to take precautionary action as required.

-The IT security professional must have some experience in the area of cyber security.
+The IT security professional must have some experience in the area of cyber security (also consider checking out this career guide for cyber security jobs).
 It can be in any organization but the common thing is they must have a security background.

 The ideal person will have the work experience handling issues across security areas.
 It can be in web security, systems security or mobile security.